-There is patchy phone covereage while you are on the track.
+There is patchy phone coverage while you are on the track.
 Like most remote rural places, Telstra offers the best chance at reception.
 When we are back in Alice Springs you should have coverage with all providers.

-Stay@Alice Springs hotel has complimentary WiFi.
+The accommodation in Alice Springs has complimentary WiFi.